 The Shanghai International Economic and Trade Arbitration Commission, also known as the Shanghai International Arbitration Centre (SHIAC), was established in 1988 and is regarded as the pioneering Chinese arbitration institution dealing with international arbitration cases.

 Parties from more than 70 countries and regions have participated in SHIAC arbitrations.
 The arbitral awards of SHIAC have been recognised and enforced under the New York Convention in more than 50 countries and regions.

 Since 2013, SHIAC has established the China (Shanghai) Pilot Free Trade Zone (FTZ) Court of Arbitration, the leading practice in the Chinese FTZ area, and the Shanghai International Aviation Court of Arbitration, the world’s first aviation arbitration institution.
-Until now, more than 320 cases were conducted in FTZ court.
-In addition, in the second BRICS Legal Forum and the sixth Forum on China-Africa Cooperation, SHIAC established two other platforms: the BRICS Dispute Resolution Shanghai Center and the China-Africa Joint Arbitration Shanghai Center.
+Until now, more than 320 cases were conducted in the FTZ court.
+In addition, in the second BRICS Legal Forum and the sixth Forum on China-Africa Cooperation, SHIAC established two other platforms: the BRICS Dispute Resolution Shanghai Centre and the China-Africa Joint Arbitration Shanghai Centre.

 The Rules will be updated to include articles on registering and handling investor-state disputes.
 As to the procedure, the Rules contain provisions on interim measures, consolidation, resuming the arbitration procedure, and perfecting the rules relating to withdrawal of the claim and the case.